rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 down to the largest single fragment.
 This is a non-reversible change, so if you want both results, take a copy first.

-The values returned from atomMatches() and bondMatches() may vary on different systems for the same molecules.
-This is almost certainly due to symmetry in the molecules.
 By default, the MCES algorithm returns the first result it finds of maximum size.
 Because of symmetry, there may be other equivalent solutions with the same number of atoms and bonds, but with different equivalent bonds matched to each other.
 If you want to see all MCESs of maximum size, you can use the option allBestMCESs = True.
-This will increase the run time.
-If you're interested, the reason that different systems (Linux and MacOS, for example) may give different equivalent answers when run on the same molecules is because the C++ function std::sort is used in the algorithm to determine the order in which the search tree is traversed.
-The C++ standard doesn't specify how the std::sort has to deal with equal values, so each compiler developer is free to deal with it differently.
-In the RASCAL algorithm, there are often equal values in the list that is sorted, and so the search tree order varies from compiler to compiler.
+This will increase the run time, partly because more branches in the search tree must be examined, but mostly because sorting the multiple results is quite time-consuming.
+The results are returned in a consistent order sorted by number of bond matches, then number of fragments (fewer first), then largest fragment size and so on.
+Some of these aren't trivial to compute.
+The adamantane example above is particularly extreme because not only is there extensive symmetry about the adamantane end and 2-fold symmetry at the phenyl end but also several points of breaking the matching alkyl chain all of which give rise to valid MCESs of the same size.
+In this case, sorting into a consistent order takes significantly longer than determining the MCESs in the first place.

 The MCES differs from a conventional MCS in that it is the maximum common substructure based on bonds rather than atoms.
 Often the result is the same, but not always.